peter-mcconnell/dilih/README.md

 dilih
 =====

-A simple example project that shows how to build XDP eBPF programs in C and load them with Golang.
-This specific program will drop ~50% of packets on a given interface, allowing you to inspect the impact faulty network has on your applications.
+A simple example project that shows how to build XDP eBPF programs in C and load them with Golang; accompanying article: https://www.petermcconnell.com/posts/writing-an-xdp-ebpf-program/.

+This program will drop ~50% of packets on a given interface, allowing you to inspect the impact faulty network has on your applications.
 Note: you can also accomplish this functionality with `tc`.

 _drop it like it's hot_